e2pluginss/openvpn-install-1/README.md

 `tls-crypt` is an OpenVPN 2.4 feature that provides encryption in addition to authentication (unlike `tls-auth`).
 It is more privacy-friendly.

 The script supports both and uses `tls-crypt` by default.

-## Say thanks

-You can [say thanks](https://saythanks.io/to/Angristan) if you want!

-## Credits & Licence

-Many thanks to the [contributors](https://github.com/Angristan/OpenVPN-install/graphs/contributors) and Nyr's original work.

-This project is under the [MIT Licence](https://raw.githubusercontent.com/Angristan/openvpn-install/master/LICENSE)